- May reduce oxidative damage to lipids, enzymes and DNA.

 Reishi has been used medicinally for over 2000 years and was justifiably known in ancient times as the ‘mushroom of immortality'.
 Over recent decades, researchers have been focusing on analysing its various compounds.
 Science has thus confirmed that reishi has multiple properties which provide the body with all-round protection against a variety of diseases that unquestionably reduce longevity.
 Among the hundred or so active compounds present in reishi, scientists have identified three specific substances with powerful anti-aging effects:

 What makes this mushroom unique is its ability to act in several places at once, triggering important changes that contribute to increased longevity: it protects cell and mitochondrial DNA from the oxidative damage that contributes to aging and cancer, it increases expression of a longevity gene and extends life expectancy in a number of species, from yeasts and simple worms to mice and other mammals.

 Researchers investigating its effects in laboratory mice clearly demonstrated that reishi consumption was associated with an increase in the animals lifespan of between 9% and 20%, which equates to 16 additional years for humans.

-For long-lasting support in the fight against ageing, you can alternate between Longevity Nutrients and other anti-ageing supplements.
-The formulation AMPK Booster, for example, combines three natural extracts for reactivating AMPK, while the complex Natural Rapalogs contains five natural inhibitors of the mTor signalling pathway.
-You may also be interested in the innovative anti-ageing molecule Nicotinamide Mononucleotide (NMN).
+For long-lasting support in the fight against aging, you can alternate between Longevity Nutrients and other anti-aging supplements.
+The formulation AMPK Booster, for example, combines three natural extracts for reactivating AMPK, while the complex Natural Rapalogs contains five natural inhibitors of the mTor signaling pathway.
+You may also be interested in the innovative anti-aging molecule Nicotinamide Mononucleotide (NMN).